All Recipes/ Latest Posts/ Lunch and Dinner/ Vegan/ Vegetarian

 Ingredients

-• 2 cups broccoli florets, cut small so they cook with the rest of the veggies
+• 2 cups broccoli florets, cut into small pieces

-• 8 medium shiitake mushrooms, stem removed, sliced
+• 8 medium shiitake mushrooms, stems removed and sliced

-• 1 thumb-size piece ginger, cut in fine sticks
+• 1 thumb-sized piece fresh ginger, cut into thin matchsticks

-• 1 small carrot, cut in fine sticks
+• 1 small carrot, cut into thin matchsticks

 Instructions